 Malaysia is a federal constitutional monarchy located in Southeast Asia.
 It is separated by the South China Sea into two similarly sized regions, Peninsular Malaysia and East Malaysia (Malaysian Borneo).
 It has a multi-ethnic and multi-cultural population of over 30 million people.
-About half the population is ethnically Malay (Bumiputras), with large minorities of Malaysian Chinese (24.6%), Malaysian Indians (7.1%), and indigenous peoples [the Orang Asal (meaning the ‘original’, ‘natural’ or ‘aboriginal’ people) 11% also known as Orang Kita (meaning ‘Our People’)].
+About half the population is ethnically Malay (Bumiputras), with large minorities of Malaysian Chinese (24.6%), Malaysian Indians (7.1%), and indigenous peoples [the Orang Asal (meaning the ‘original’, ‘natural’ or ‘aboriginal’ people), with 11% being also known as Orang Kita (meaning ‘Our People’)].
 The constitution declares Islam the state religion while allowing freedom of religion for non-Muslims.
 This cultural and ethnic diversity and the chequered history of the country means that different types of traditional clothing are present in Malaysia.

 The autochthonous peoples of the Malay Peninsula are the Austroasiatic-speaking Semang and Senoi groups.
-The Proto-Malays, who speak Austronesian languages, migrated to the area between 2500 and 1500 BC.
-These Orang Asal peoples kept to themselves until the first traders from India arrived in the first millennium AD.
+The Proto-Malays, who speak Austronesian languages, migrated to the area between 2500 and 1500 BCE.
+These Orang Asal peoples kept to themselves until the first traders from India arrived in the first millennium CE.
 The rise of historical pre-Islamic Malay kingdoms and later Islamic sultanates assimilated and Malayalised most of the historical Orang Asal people into their community, thus becoming the ancient ancestors for many present-day Malay people.
 Other Orang Asal groups, however, opted to retreat further inland to avoid contact with outsiders and are the ancestors of the various Orang Asal subgroups and tribes in existence today.

 The present-day state of Malaysia has its origins in the Malay kingdoms which arose at the beginning of the Common Era.
 Between the 7th and 13th centuries, many of these small, often prosperous peninsula and Sumatran maritime trading states, became part of the Mandala of Srivijaya, whose was gained mostly through trade with India and China.
 The Srivijayan Era is considered the Golden Age of Malay culture; the state religion was Buddhism.
 The glory of Srivijaya, however, began to wane after the series of raids by the Indian Chola dynasty in the 11th century.
 By the end of the 13th century, the remnants of the Malay empire in Sumatra was finally destroyed by Javanese invaders.
 Rebellions against the Javanese rule ensued and in 1299, the Kingdom of Singapura in Temasek was established, which ruled the island kingdom until the end of the 14th century, when the Malay polity once again was attacked by Javanese invaders.
 The period between the 12th and 15th centuries saw the arrival of Islam and the rise of the great port-city of Malacca on the southwestern coast of the Malay Peninsula.
 In 1400, the Malacca Sultanate was established, inheriting much of the royal and cultural traditions of the Srivijaya era.
 In the 14th century, another Malay realm, the Bruneian Empire had risen to become the most powerful polity in Borneo and by the middle of the 15th century, Brunei had entered into a close relationship with the Malacca Sultanate.